shivamd20/docs/guides/getting-started-with-csharp-aspnet-core.rst

 .. code:: bash

-   $ hasuractl console -c cluster-name
+   $ hasuractl api-console -c cluster-name

 Explore the console, and try out the various Hasura APIs at the API Explorer!